Home » Paris Entertainment » Visiting the Tiers-Lieux “Third Spaces” of Paris

 Fun fact: You can also access Ground Control directly from the Gare de Lyon Train Station; I’ve written the precise directions – with photos – in my 2019 article about visiting Ground Control.

-Bercy Beaucoup – Plant B – La Javelle
+Bercy Encore – Plant B – La Javelle

 5 Boulevard Poniatowski, 12th

-Plant B is open Wednesday-Friday 1-7pm, and Saturday 11am-7pm.
-La Javelle is closed for the winter.
+Plant B is open Wednesday-Friday 1-7pm, and Saturday 11am-7pm (shorter winter hours).
+La Javelle is open weekdays 5pm-midnight, weekends noon-midnight (closed in winter).

-This tiers-lieu on the southern edge of the 12th arrondissement features a spacious, open-air guingette called La Javelle, with live music, and an outdoor bar and pizzeria.
+This tiers-lieu on the southern edge of the 12th arrondissement — previously called Bercy Beaucoup — features a spacious, open-air guingette called La Javelle, with live music, and an outdoor bar and pizzeria.
 Because it’s all outdoors, it’s only open April-September.
-However gardeners can visit the second space at Bercy Beaucoup, Plant B, which is a community garden along the old Petite Ceinture rails, beekeeping hives, a composting center, a second-hand garden boutique, and the “Rotonde”, a community workshop space hosting events year-round.
+However gardeners can visit the second space at Bercy Encore, Plant B, which is a community garden along the old Petite Ceinture rails, beekeeping hives, a composting center, a second-hand garden boutique, and the “Rotonde”, a community workshop space hosting events year-round.

 Getting there: the closest public transport is right across the street, the tram 3b’s Baron Leroy stop; you could also walk from behind Bercy Village (metro 14 ours St-Emillion) by taking Quai de Bercy and up a metal staircase to the slightly dodgy-looking (but fine in the daytime) passage leading between the warehouses to the Boulevard Poniatowski (you can see it on Google maps).